Day 49: Enderlin, ND to Gackle, ND - Seeking a Bicycle Warrior's Death, Part I: The Northern Tier - CycleBlaze

 Heart 5 Comment 0

 We knew there would be little to no shade along our route, and we were guessing that our best option for a shady stop for a lunch break might be at the James River crossing.
 And so we pushed on for 24 miles to the James River - we had hoped for a rest stop with picnic table, but what we found was a wee bit of shade down a farm field road near the river.
 That would have to do, so we set up our picnic by sitting on the ground cloth for my tent.
 It was so windy that somebody had to be sitting on it or it would have blown away quickly.
-I had bought a chicken wrap sandwich and a real coke from the City View store, and I wrapped them in some clothing in a pannier to keep them at least a little cool.
-And so we had a quick lunch break - the rather gusty wind was at least helpful in keeping the bugs away.
+My lunch consisted of a chicken wrap sandwich and a coke bought from the City View store, and I wrapped them in some clothing in a pannier to keep them at least a little cool.
+And so we had a quick lunch break - the strong and gusty wind was at least helpful in keeping the bugs away.

 The 28 miles remaining to Gackle was a slow death march.
-We were lucky that the wind continued as a buffeting side wind until about the last 10 miles when it became a headwind.
-The temperature in nearby towns ranged from 97 to 101 degrees - it was hot.
+We were lucky that the wind continued as mostly a buffeting side wind until about the last 10 miles when it became a headwind.
+The temperature in nearby towns ranged from 97 to 101 degrees - it was hot enough to cook an egg on the pavement.
 The low humidity was helpful, but there's no way around it - 100 degrees is hot.
 For the last 20 miles, we started playing my "mile game."
-In this case, we would ride for 2 miles, then stop and drink some fluid and eat a little bit of candy bar or whatever energy food you had.
+We would ride for 2 miles, then stop and drink some fluid and eat a little bit of candy bar or whatever energy food you had.
 My Snickers bar had disintegrated into a gooey mess, but that didn't stop me from eating a little of it every 2 miles till it was gone.
-I was so tired at each stop that I would lay my head down on my handlebar bag for a bit - if I had laid down somewhere in the grass I would have went to sleep right there.
+I was so tired at each stop that I would lay my head down on my handlebar bag for a bit - if I had laid down somewhere in the grass I would have fallen to sleep right there.
 In the dry heat, my fluid wasn't lasting as long as my calculations indicated it should.
 So I rationed it, only drinking at every 2-mile stop and calculating how much to drink.
 With 4 miles to go I drank half of what I had left, and with 2 miles to go I finished it all.
 I was drinking 100-degree water and glad to have it.
 When we rolled into Gackle, it really was a shining city on a hill for us.

 We've Never Been So Happy To Reach Our Destination